w3c/wai-curricula/content/designer/inclusive-design-process.md

   * availability of content and functionality in different screen sizes and configurations
   * keyboard compatibility
   * use with assistive technologies and adaptive strategies
-* consider different non functional accessibility requirements, for example WCAG and applicable accessibility policies
+* research different non functional accessibility requirements, for example WCAG and applicable accessibility policies
-* create personas that include people with different types of disabilities and different levels of skills using the Web
+* research personas that include people with different types of disabilities and different levels of skills using the Web
-* create scenarios that include use of the website or application with different types of assistive technologies and adaptive strategies
+* research scenarios that include use of the website or application with different types of assistive technologies and adaptive strategies

 #### Teaching Ideas for Topic